OldManUmby/DND.SRD.Wiki/pages/06.classes/default.md

 ##### Spell Slots

-The Sorcerer table shows how many spell slots you have to cast your spells of 1st level and higher.
+The Sorcerer table shows how many spell slots you have to cast your sorcerer spells of 1st level and higher.
 To cast one of these sorcerer spells, you must expend a slot of the spell’s level or higher.
 You regain all expended spell slots when you finish a long rest.

 For example, if you know the 1st-level spell _burning hands_ and have a 1st-level and a 2nd-level spell slot available, you can cast _burning hands_ using either slot.